NTIG-Uppsala/florist-website/README.md

 ## Definition of Done

 ### General
-- Website published to the webb
+- Website published to the web
 - All files listed in README.md
-- No uncompleted files commited day before deadline
+- Try not to commit files with known errors, the day before deadline

 ### Code
 - Code refactored